PerformanC/TableC/docs/en-us/tablec_resize.md

 ## Stability

-`tablec_resize` is rock stable because it's a small function and can't cause any problems, except if you don't have any more RAM.
+`tablec_resize` is considered unstable, and it's not recommended to use it.

 ## See also